marcos-velasquez/quill-file-resize/README.md

 Each module is described below.

-#### `Resize` - Resize the image
+#### `Resize` - Resize the file

-Adds handles to the image's corners which can be dragged with the mouse to resize the image.
+Adds handles to the file's corners which can be dragged with the mouse to resize the file.

 The look and feel can be controlled with options: